Benefits and Problems

 It starts with safety.
 Not being fully aware of the materials carried by pipes, and their associated hazards, can lead to major equipment damage and accidents.
 Significant environmental accidents, as well as accidents that have injured or killed workers, have resulted simply because a wrong valve was opened (or closed) or by cutting into the wrong pipe.

-Labeling of valves is required by ANSI A13.1
+Labeling of some valves is required by ANSI A13.1

 With valves properly labeled in compliance with ANSI A13.1, operators and emergency personnel will be able top identify the valve and know - for sure - whether they are operating the correct valve.

-Pipe labels are also of critical importance for finding and operating the correct valve.
+In addition to valve tags, pipe labels are critical for finding and operating the correct valve.
 To shut off the flow of material through a pipe requires going upstream and closing the upstream valve.
 ANSI compliant pipe markers include arrows showing the direction of flow, making it simple to determine the upstream direction.

 ANSI A13.1 pipe markers improve efficiency and reduce costs